bbredesen/roomba_wall/README.md

 like to get the PCB (and mounting hole) even smaller, but the battery size is the limiting factor, and a smaller coin cell would have much shorter life.

+This project is not affiliated with iRobot Corporation in any way.
+The "Roomba" name is a trademark of iRobot and used here only for clarity on the purpose of this hardware and software.

-(PCB images)
+(PCB images TODO)

-The initial version of the project is driven by an attiny85.
+This revised version of the project is driven by an ATtiny10.
 On board is the IR emitter that signals the Roomba, an indicator LED and a push-button switch for turning the wall on or off.
-Power is supplied by a CR2032 coin cell mounted on the back side of the circuit board.
+Power is supplied by a CR2032 coin cell mounted on the back side of the PCB.

+To reduce power consumption, this iteration has a 1.8V DC-DC converter and runs the tiny10 on an external 38.4 kHz crystal, much slower (and lower power consumption) than the internal 8/1 MHz clock.
+The oscillator size was chosen because it is also the carrier frequency of the IR signal, letting the crystal do double duty and off-loading that work from the MCU.

-### File Structure
+### Project Structure

 * main.c includes the main loop, controls power states, and includes several of the interrupt service routines.